-- POST to /actuator/env to update the Environment and rebind @ConfigurationProperties and log levels.
-To enabled this endpoint you must set management.endpoint.env.post.enabled=true. - /actuator/refresh to re-load the boot strap context and refresh the @RefreshScope beans. - /actuator/restart to close the ApplicationContext and restart it (disabled by default). - /actuator/pause and /actuator/resume for calling the Lifecycle methods (stop() and start() on the ApplicationContext).
+- POST to /actuator/env to update the Environment and rebind @ConfigurationProperties and log levels. - /actuator/refresh to re-load the boot strap context and refresh the @RefreshScope beans. - /actuator/restart to close the ApplicationContext and restart it (disabled by default). - /actuator/pause and /actuator/resume for calling the Lifecycle methods (stop() and start() on the ApplicationContext).